Part 1: Introduction to the Mould Awareness Council and Mould Illness

 Who are the main thought leaders in the area of systemic mould-related illnesses and what are their protocols?

-• Dr Shoemaker from Pocomoke City, Maryland in the USA is the primary researcher for the Center for Research on Biotoxin-Associated Illness, a tax-exempt organisation in the USA.
-Groomed as a rural general practitioner in Pokemoke, Maryland, USA, he stumbled across what he would later coin biotoxin-related illness in the late 1990s due to a pfiesteria outbreak on the Chesapeake Bay.
-By happenstance, he found that giving cholestyramine for secretory diarrhea in a patient resolved multiple symptoms across multiple systems.
+• Dr Shoemaker from Pocomoke City, Maryland in the US is the primary researcher for the Center for Research on Biotoxin-Associated Illness.
+Shoemaker stumbled across what he would later coin biotoxin-related illness in the late 1990s due to a pfiesteria outbreak on the Chesapeake Bay.
 In the early 2000s, he published studies showing that biotoxins from water-damaged buildings (then called sick building syndrome) caused a similar type of syndrome that he later labelled CIRS-WDB.
 This stands for “chronic inflammatory response syndrome due to exposure of the interior of water-damaged buildings”.
 He developed a series of biomarkers to look at the inflammatory changes that occur in this illness, which is primarily related to mould and bacteria such as actinobacteria.
-His primary treatments included cholestyramine, silver/EDTA nasal spray, and a nasal spray of vasoactive intestinal polypeptide (VIP).
-Dr Heyman is one of the most well-known proponents of the Shoemaker protocol but introduces additional steps at the start of the protocol including the use of phosphatidylcholine, RG3, curcumin, BPC-157, magnesium, and various herbal therapies.
+His primary treatments include removing patients from further exposure, cholestyramine and colesevelam as biotoxin binders, EDTA nasal spray, and a nasal spray of vasoactive intestinal polypeptide (VIP).

-• Dr Campbell.is a Mexico-trained MD who primarily ascribes mould-related illness to be due to mycotoxins and fungal colonisation.
-His preferred testing is serum mycotoxin antibodies done via the laboratory MyMycoLab, which he is the medical director of.
+• Dr Campbell is a Mexico-trained MD who primarily ascribes mould-related illness to be due to mycotoxins and microbiome dysbiosis.
+His preferred testing is serum mycotoxin antibodies done via the laboratory MyMycoLab, of which he is the medical director.
 His treatment protocol does not use binders; instead, he uses the pharmaceutical antifungal itraconazole orally, plus various natural supplements such as vitamin D and B complex, vitamin C, Omega 3s, CoQ10, melatonin, and spore-based probiotics.
-These treatments are individualised according to the specific case.

 What are the common factors between all the major protocols for systemic mould-related illness advocated by the key thought leaders mentioned above?

-All of the main thought leaders advocate removing oneself from exposure to environmental dampness and mould as the most important step in recovery.
-The Shoemaker protocol currently focuses more on bacteria in the environment.
-However, this tends to go hand-in-hand with dampness and mould in most cases.
+All of the main thought leaders advocate removing the patient from further exposure to environmental dampness and mould as the most important step in recovery.
+While Shoemaker protocol currently focuses more on bacteria (actinomycetes) in the environment, these co-exist hand-in-hand with dampness and mould in most cases.

 All the protocols involve some form of therapy to reduce inflammation whether it be pharmaceutical (Shoemaker) or a combination (Nathan) or primarily natural supplement-based (Campbell).